-A law degree at Oxford Brookes will also equip you with essential research skills, highly valued by all employers.
-These are taught on the innovative Advanced Legal Method module and can be further developed by undertaking independent study on dissertation modules.
+A law degree will also equip you with essential research skills, highly valued by all employers.
+These are taught on the Advanced Legal Research module and can be further developed by undertaking Independent Study or Dissertation modules.

 As our courses are reviewed regularly as part of our quality assurance framework, the module list you choose from may vary from that shown here.
 You can read a detailed description of the modules here.

 - Legal Method